cloudogu/velero/design/client-side-encryption_design.md

 As described under [Security Considerations](#security-considerations), only the main backup archive is encrypted.
 While this is already a major step, it would probably even better if we could encrypt the entire backup.
 However, this is not possible without introducing breaking changes.

+It is unclear if a default encryption key should be generated if none is specified.

 It would be nice to implement different encryption standards besides AES.
 If the need exists, this can be added in the future.